 • Roderic S. Lakes

-Five faculty members are members of the National Academy of Engineering:
+Faculty members who are members of the National Academy of Engineering:

 • James D. Callen — Professor Emeritus

 • Max Carbon — Professor Emeritus